opea-project/docs/examples/ChatQnA/ChatQnA_Guide.rst

 Microservice Outline and Diagram
 ================================

 A GenAI application or pipeline in OPEA  typically consists of a collection of microservices to create a megaservice, accessed via a gateway.
 A microservice is a component designed to perform a specific function or task.
 Microservices are building blocks, offering the fundamental services.
-Microservices promote the modularity, flexibility, and scalability in the system.
+Microservices promote modularity, flexibility, and scalability in the system.
 A megaservice is a higher-level architectural construct composed of one or more microservices, providing the capability to assemble end-to-end applications.
 The gateway serves as the interface for users to access.
 The gateway routes incoming requests to the appropriate microservices within the megaservice architecture.
 See `GenAI Components <https://github.com/opea-project/GenAIComps>`_ for more information.

 Deployment